ostenloo/rusty-graph-coloring/README.md

 Then you must select an existing `dirname` in the `order` command to read the files from.
 This will benchmark both the order specified in `Arg[3]` and the coloring algorithm.

-For example, a sample command sequence might be (inside benchmarks directory)
+For example, a sample command sequence might be

+    cd benchmarks

     cargo run graph dir1 complete